xts/tsc/README.md

 | `?00` | Fixed-size number  |
 | `111` | Character          |

+Some of these are now obsoleted by the type checker and may go away.

 ### Stack frame layout

 Function arguments are placed in the callee's stack space, and space is reserved